Climate science and policy-making

 • Most of this is because of human emissions of greenhouse gases.

 • Continued warming would be harmful, and perhaps very risky when it comes to human welfare and prosperity.
-Anticipated changes include melting glaciers and polar ice, more extreme precipitation events and heat waves, agricultural impacts, wildfires, heat waves, increased incidence of some infectious diseases, sea level rise, ocean acidification, and increased hurricane intensity.
+Anticipated changes include melting glaciers and polar ice, more extreme precipitation events, agricultural impacts, wildfires, heat waves, increased incidence of some infectious diseases, sea level rise, ocean acidification, and increased hurricane intensity.

 • By most accounts, the cost of mitigation is less than the cost of adaptation.
 Some anticipated changes may overwhelm the capacity of human and natural systems to adapt.